Camp Napoleon Council

 The Camp Napoleon Council was a meeting of Native American tribes in today's Oklahoma that resulted in an intertribal compact.
 The council took place at Cottonwood Camp on May 24, 1865, near present-day Verden in Grady County.
+"The Mottos or great principle of Confederate Indian tribes shall be "An Indian shall not spill an Indian's blood."

 Background

 By early 1865, the Civil War had turned decisively against the Confederate States of America.
 Until then the Confederate military had provided support to maintain the Indian Territory as a buffer between Texas and the United States.
 However, after 1864, the South had been forced to withdraw its military forces and supplies to defend its states west of the Mississippi River.
 Except for the Native American troops serving the Confederate Army under General Stand Watie, the shooting war was virtually over in the Indian Territory.
 Pro-Confederate Indians agreed that a council of the Five Civilized Tribes, the Prairie Indians, and the Plains Indians should be held to end intertribal hostilities (Note: One of the most vicious examples of inter-tribal warfare in the Indian Territory during the Civil War was the Tonkawa Massacre of 1862.) and to negotiate terms for their return to the United States.
 The government of Texas was concerned about the security of its northern border, and wanted the tribes in the Indian Territory to continue to protect against Union incursions.
 They would send their own representatives (either Albert Pike or Douglas H. Cooper) to attend the council.
 (Note: Lewis reported that Texas representatives did attend the meeting, but took no active role.)

 The council was scheduled to meet on May 14, 1865, at Council Grove (near present-day Oklahoma City).
 However, it was learned that Union troops planned to disrupt the meeting.
 The council was accordingly rescheduled to May 26, 1865, and relocated to Camp Napoleon.
 The Encyclopedia of Oklahoma History and Culture says the site of Camp Napoleon was on the Washita River, and covered the whole area of the present day city of Verden, (Note: Lewis wrote that the reason Camp Napoleon had that name was unknown.) after rumors of an impending Union attack on the original meeting.